deep-learning-mit/staging/_posts/2022-11-09-how-cnns-learn-shapes.md

   }
 ---

-# Background
+## Background
 One widely accepted intuition is that Convolutional Neural Networks (CNNs) that are trained for object classification, combine low-level features (e.g. edges) to gradually learn more complex and abstracted patterns that are useful in differentiating images.
 Stemming from this is the idea that neural networks can understand and use shape information to classify objects, as humans would.
 Previous works have termed this explanation the shape hypothesis.
-As <d-cite key="kriegeskorte2015deep"></d-cite>puts it, “the network acquires complex knowledge about the kinds of shapes associated with each category. [...]
-High-level units appear to learn representations of shapes occurring in natural images” (p.
+As <d-cite key="kriegeskorte2015deep"></d-cite> puts it, *“the network acquires complex knowledge about the kinds of shapes associated with each category. [...]
+High-level units appear to learn representations of shapes occurring in natural images”* (p.
 429).
-This notion also appears in other explanations, such as in [@lecun2015deep]: Intermediate CNN layers recognize “parts of familiar objects, and subsequent layers [...] detect objects as combinations of these parts” (p.
+This notion also appears in other explanations, such as in <d-cite key="lecun2015deep"></d-cite> : Intermediate CNN layers recognize *“parts of familiar objects, and subsequent layers [...] detect objects as combinations of these parts”* (p.
 436).

-{% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/shapetexture.png" class="img-fluid" style="width:300px; height:200px;"%}
+{% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/shapetexture.png" class="img-fluid" style="width:200px; height:150px;"%}
-Example from [@geirhos2018imagenet]
+Figure 1. <d-cite key="geirhos2018imagenet"></d-cite> shows that CNNs trained on ImageNet data are biased towards predicting the category corresponding to the texture rather than shape.

 Yet it remains poorly understood how CNNs actually make their decisions, and how their recognition strategies differ from humans.
 Specifically, there is a major debate about the question of whether CNNs primarily rely on surface regularities of objects, or whether they are capable of exploiting the spatial arrangement of features, similar to humans.
-Studies have shown that the extent to which CNNs use global features ; shapes or spatial relationships of shapes, is heavily dependent on the dataset it is trained on.  [@geirhos2018imagenet] shows that CNNs trained on ImageNet data are biased towards predicting the category corresponding to the texture rather than shape.  [@farahat2023novel] reveal that CNNs learn spatial arrangements of features only up to a intermediate level of granularity by comparing networks trained on Sketchy dataset, composed of sketches drawn by images of animals, and the Animals dataset, images of animals.
+Studies have shown that the extent to which CNNs use global features ; shapes or spatial relationships of shapes, is heavily dependent on the dataset it is trained on.  <d-cite key="geirhos2018imagenet"></d-cite> shows that CNNs trained on ImageNet data are biased towards predicting the category corresponding to the texture rather than shape. <d-cite key="farahat2023novel"></d-cite> reveal that CNNs learn spatial arrangements of features only up to a intermediate level of granularity by comparing networks trained on Sketchy dataset, composed of sketches drawn by images of animals, and the Animals dataset, images of animals.

-# Motivation
+## Motivation

 The question leading this project is if it is possible to steer the learning of a CNN network to use abstracted global shape features as dominant strategy in classifying images, in a similar sense that humans do.
-Previous works have shown that networks trained on  [@geirhos2018imagenet] texture agnostic datasets, or [@farahat2023novel] abstracted sketch dataset have an increased ability to integrate global features.
+Previous works have shown that networks trained on  <d-cite key="geirhos2018imagenet"></d-cite> texture agnostic datasets, or <d-cite key="farahat2023novel"></d-cite>  abstracted sketch dataset have an increased ability to integrate global features.
 Extending the findings of these works, I experiment if it possible to induce the learning of CNNs to depend on global shapes by adjusting the filter size, or augmenting and curating the training data.

-# Methods
+## Methods
 In the following experiments, I train a CNN on human-generated sketch data and test with conlfict sets to determine if it has learned to integrate global features in its decision making.
 The objective is to push the network to learn and depend on global features (the overall shape) of the object rather than local features (direction or curvature of strokes) in classifying images.
 To do this, I first vary the filter sizes to see if there is an opimal sequence that enables the network to learn such features.
 Next I augment the data by fragmentation and by adding a false category so that the network is forced to learn to classify images even when the local information is obscured and only when global information is present.
 Finally, to test the ability of the models from each experiment in integrating the global feature, I design a conflict set that is different from the training data.
 Images in the conflict set have the global features (overall shape) that aligns with its category but the local features (strokes and corner conditions) are distorted to varying degrees.

-## Training Data
+### Training Data
 The first way that the model is pushed to learn global features is by training it on human generated sketch data.
 This is distinct from the previous works that have used stylized image data, or image data that has been turned in to line drawings in that it is more driven by the human perception.
 It is likely that the data is more varied because it is each drawn by a different person, but what humans perceive as distinctive features of that object category is likely to be present across instances.

 The hypothesis is that because of the scarsity of features, and absense of other local features such as texture, the model would inevitably have to learn global features that humans commonly associate to object categories, such as shape.